-At least 4 arrested in California pro and anti-Trump rallies
+13 arrested in California pro and anti-Trump rallies

 - Free rent for a year in Seattle: Meet the three finalists

-The San Francisco Chronicle reports that after the barriers was put back in place, demonstrators shouted at each other from a distance.
+After the barrier was put back in place, demonstrators shouted at each other from a distance, the San Francisco Chronicle reported.

 “You go back to the ’60s,” shouted a pro-Trump supporter.